hojjatkarami/fork-reproducibility-mimic/README.md

+# NOTE: This is a forked repository.

+- Follow the instructions below and run `\i make-all.sql`.
+Then run the [notebooks/reproducibility2.ipynb](notebooks/reproducibility2.ipynb) to extract a `.csv` file containing ~50k patients.

 # Reproducibility in MIMIC-III

 This repository is evaluates the reproducibility of mortality prediction studies in the MIMIC-III database.
 This study was presented at the Machine Learning in Healthcare (MLHC 2017) conference, and you can find the paper [here](http://proceedings.mlr.press/v68/johnson17a.html) ([pdf](http://proceedings.mlr.press/v68/johnson17a/johnson17a.pdf)).